Kjekkes/IKT454project/README.md

-# Generative Semantic Communication: A Diffusion-Based Framework for 6G

 This repository contains the implementation of a **Generative Semantic Communication** system.
 This framework addresses the challenges of next-generation 6G networks by shifting from traditional "bit-level" transmission to "semantic-level" transmission.

-Instead of transmitting raw pixels, this system transmits compact **semantic segmentation maps**.
-The receiver then utilizes a **Denoising Diffusion Probabilistic Model (DDPM)**, guided by the received semantics, to hallucinate and reconstruct a photorealistic image.

 > **Attribution:** This project is an implementation and adaptation of the paper **"Generative Semantic Communication: Diffusion Models for Semantic Image Transmission"** by Grassucci et al. (2023).
 It builds upon the [guided-diffusion](https://github.com/openai/guided-diffusion) codebase by OpenAI.